-I also do this because I love Maine and want it to continue to be the “way life should be” for those who choose to live and work here, because there are opportunities and options.
+We also do this because we love Maine and want it to continue to be the “way life should be” for those who choose to live and work here, because there are opportunities and options.
 You just have to know about them.

 “I have been using your lessons with my 7th and 8th grade JMG students.
 I love how you show the varying levels of education, skills, and resources all well represented and easily accessible.
 The resources are a great tool for providing additional information and direction.
 For my middle school kids these are an effective way to reinforce information presented in the video.
 For older students and job seekers I can see how the information and resources would be that much more valuable by providing concrete direction.
 And I love that you note learning styles in the employee profiles!”

 The goal is for you to help your students and clients know their options, make an informed choice, acquire a skill set and be successful!
-Utlimately they will find a career that fits their skills, interests and personality!
+Ultimately they will find a career that fits their skills, interests and personality!
 The O*NET Interest Profiler can help your students and clients find out what their interests are and find out how they related to the world of work.

 FREE Lesson Plan and Templates